tatianadev27/SoftwareArchitectureAnalysis/design-patterns/README.md

 # Factory Method Pattern Example in TypeScript

-## Overview

-This repository contains a TypeScript implementation of the Factory Method design pattern.
-The Factory Method pattern is a creational pattern that provides an interface for creating instances of a class, allowing subclasses to alter the type of objects that will be created.

-## Implementation Details

 ### Step 1: Product Interface

 The `INotification` interface defines the contract for notification products.
 It declares a `send` method that concrete products must implement.